annethereshewent/gameboy-typescript/README.md

 ## Controller/Keyboard Support

-Controller support is implemented in Chrome and Safari.
-Controller support does not work as well in Firefox, but keyboard support works across all browsers.
+Controller support varies depending on browser.
+Controller has been verified to work in Chrome, Firefox (Windows only), and Safari.

 ## Usage

 This uses a very basic react app to load the gameboy emulator.
 Install node modules for react by running `yarn install`.
 To run this you will need https support on your local machine for sound to work properly.
 To start a local dev server, use `yarn start`, othewise, to build a production build, use `yarn build`.

+## Demo

+A live demo is available at https://gameboy-typescript.onrender.com.
+You will need to provide your own roms for testing purposes.